chef/automate/components/docs-chef-io/content/automate/ha_troubleshooting.md

 ```

 - Examine the logs from bastion (/hab/a2_deploy_workspace/logs/a2ha-run.log) or from frontend/backend nodes in svc-load.log (or) automate-ctl.log in /hab/var/automate-ha/
-- If you found that `sysctl: command not found`, follow the below steps
+- If you found that `sysctl: command not found`, follow the below steps:

 #### Solution